Link Search Menu Expand Document

 Menu Item Hierarchy

-*Please note that these terms are relative to the closest menu container, not the outmost menu container.
+*Please note that these terms are relative to the closet menu container, not the outmost menu container.

 3.7.
 Icon, Badge, Item Label & Submenu Indicator